dewdrip/speedrunethmobile/README.md

 ## Bounties! 💰

 We're rewarding builders who complete the **3 missing challenges(Dice Game, Prediction Market & MultiSig)** and come out on top.

+- $50 for the Dice Game
+- $100 for the Prediction Market
+- $150 for the MultiSig

 Build these with ETH Mobile, and submit your builds as Pull Requests, merging into the respective challenge branches.
 Here's how! 👇

 We follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr)